New Jersey Foreclosure Defense Attorneys

 You Have Rights and Options, Don’t Face Foreclosure Alone

-We raise all appropriate legal defenses and aggressively negotiate with lenders to so that our clients can afford to continue owning and remain living in their homes.
-Each foreclosure defense lawyer at Friscia & Associates treats our clients as individuals, with attention to the unique facts and circumstances specific to each situation.
-Our skilled attorneys and professionals effectively leverage our experience and knowledge of the law to craft an individually customized strategy for each specific client.
+We raise all appropriate legal defenses to foreclosures and aggressively negotiate with lenders to so that our clients can afford to continue owning and remain living in their homes.
+The Friscia & Associates foreclosure defense legal team treats our clients as individuals, with attention to the unique facts and circumstances specific to each situation.
+Our skilled attorneys and professionals effectively leverage our experience and knowledge of the law to craft an individually customized strategy for each specific client’s foreclosure defense.

-Most troubled homeowners want to modify their mortgage, remain in their homes and avoid foreclosure at all costs.
+Most troubled homeowners facing foreclosure want to modify their mortgage, remain in their homes and avoid foreclosure at all costs.
 We have the experience to efficiently and effectively defend our clients from foreclosure.

 Preparing for Foreclosure Defense in New Jersey